Read the Bible the Way That It Was Written

 5) Likewise, the letters of Paul are mixed in with the history of Acts, and they fall during the time when he would have written them.
 They are not disjointed books, but rather they are integrated with Paul's life.

 6) The New Living Translation (NLT) is easy to read, which helps for quick understanding of difficult texts and requires little time trudging through difficult words.

 What are you waiting for?
-Order your One Year Chronological Bible and Study Guide today and start enjoying an exciting journey through the Bible.
+Order your One Year Chronological Bible, Study Guide, and Daily Reflections today and start enjoying an exciting journey through the Bible.